 What is barbershop?

 Barbershop harmony is a style of unaccompanied vocal music characterized by consonant four-part chords for every melody note in a predominantly homophonic texture.
-The melody is consistently sung by the lead, with the tenor harmonizing above the melody, the bass singing the lowest harmonizing notes, and the baritone completing the chord.
+The melody is consistently sung by the lead.
+The tenor harmonizes above the melody, with the bass singing the lowest harmonizing notes.
+The baritone completes the chord.

 If you want to stay informed of the all the happenings of the female barbershop music scene, subscribe to Pitch Pipe, which is put out by Sweet Adelines International each quarter.
 It's full of news, reviews, and previews of coming events and competitions.

 The melody is not sung by the tenor except for an infrequent note or two to avoid awkward voice leading, in tags and codas, or when some appropriate embellishing effect can be created.
 Occasional brief passages may be sung by fewer than four voice parts.

 Barbershop music features songs with understandable lyrics and easily singable melodies whose tones clearly define a tonal center and imply major and minor chords and barbershop (dominant and secondary dominant) seventh chords that resolve primarily around the circle of fifths, while making frequent use of other resolutions.
 Barbershop music also features a balanced and symmetrical form and a standard meter.